-Butter cookies meet a slice of cheesecake in these tender Cherry Cheesecake Thumbprint Cookies that are perfect Christmas cookies or any other time cookies!
+Butter cookies meet a slice of cheesecake in these tender Cherry Cheesecake Cookies that are perfect Christmas cookies or any other time cookies!

 Every year, we would make the same cookies for Christmas – spritz cookies and thumbprint cookies.
 Sometimes, we would make sugar cookies, too.
 The ones that always disappeared first, though, were the thumbprint cookies.